The Holy Pictures: Critical reception

 The album has garnered generally favourable reviews, and is seen as a successful departure from its predecessors.
 Thom Jurek, writing for AllMusic, called it "engaging, at times stunning", praising the pop aesthetic of the upbeat songs, while remarking that "there is that sadness at this album's heart that draws one in; it doesn't feel like mope or exorcism, just personal".
-Pitchfork Media added that the closing three songs "seek to recapture a certain back-to-the-womb comfort... and prove an affecting come-down to the preceding songs' sunglasses-at-night swagger".
-Both critics praised the final song, "The Ballad of Sarah and Jack", referring to it as "gorgeous" and "unspeakably somber".
+Pitchfork added that the closing three songs "seek to recapture a certain back-to-the-womb comfort... and prove an affecting come-down to the preceding songs' sunglasses-at-night swagger".

+Both critics praised the final song, "The Ballad of Sarah and Jack", lauding it as the most absorbing track, "gorgeous", and "unspeakably somber".
 Jurek also favoured the opener, "I Heard Wonders", calling it a "killer track".

-The album was seen as reflecting many influences, most notably The Jesus and Mary Chain (particularly Jim Reid's vocal style), Primal Scream and Neu! in its upbeat songs and Brian Eno in its "warm production" and "limpid, wistful instrumentals".